 Funding: undoubtedly a major concern for most third sector organisations, and one of the main ways in which charities generate income.
 It is a varied landscape out there, but there are lots of different websites which allow you to search for different types of grant to suit your needs.
 Read on for more information about where to find funding in Midlothian and beyond.

 Funding is a key concern for most third sector organisations – and understandably so.
 The funding landscape in Scotland can be a bit of a moveable feast, however many websites allow you to search for specific grants to suit your needs, and to sign up for bulletins about new opportunities as and when they arise.
 On this page we will tell you about a few different sources of funding that you might want to consider.

-Mental Health and Wellbeing Communities Fund
+Communities Mental Health and Wellbeing Fund

-Find other funding opportunities
+Other funding opportunities

 Probably the best known funding page is that of SCVO, which includes FAQ’s, a search engine and information about COVID-19 funding.
 You can view the page here.